High order solution of Poisson problems with piecewise constant coefficients and interface jumps: Introduction.

 \section{Introduction.}

-In this paper we present a fast and accurate numerical algorithm to solve the Poisson equation in complex geometries, using regular Cartesian grids.
-The algorithm is based on the combination of the Correction Function Method (CFM)~\cite{marques:11} and boundary integral formulations of the Laplace equation~\citep{mikhlin:57, atkinson:97}.
-It can be applied to a wide variety of problems that involve solving the Poisson equation, particularly those with interfaces across which jump conditions are prescribed for both the solution and its normal derivative.
+In this paper we present a fast and accurate numerical algorithm to solve Poisson problems in complex geometries, using regular Cartesian grids.
+It can be applied to a wide variety of Poisson problems, particularly those with interfaces across which jump conditions are prescribed for both the solution and its weighted normal derivatives.
 The solution to problems of this type is of fundamental importance in, for example, the description of fluid flows separated by interfaces (\eg\/~the interfaces between immiscible fluids, or fluids separated by a membrane).

-\com{ }{Note by rrr.}{This paragraph had the ending: ``and in other multiphase diffusion phenomena.''
-What did this refer to?
-Apparently, stuff like this:

-Imagine the question of computing the steady state temperature distribution for a solid made of various pieces in contact, each with its own diffusion constant.
-The problem is: $\Delta T = \mbox{sources}\/$, with jump conditions across the interfaces

-The jump conditions follow from continuity of temperature and heat flux.
-This is ``our'' type of problem, with $a = b = 0\/$ and $\beta = \nu\/$.

-Similar problems will arise whenever something conserved is diffusing, and there is an interface/membrane across which the diffusion constant changes.

-However, I doubt that this type of problem is of ``fundamental importance''.
-For example (in the first problem above) in most situations I can think of, you just want to make sure that the temperature will be in some ``safe range'', and high accuracy is not needed. \textbf{Hence dump stuff:} jc \& alex agree.}

-Standard finite difference discretizations yield poor approximations in the vicinity of a discontinuity.
-The exception is when the discontinuity occurs exactly on top of grid nodes.
-In this situation, the discontinuity can be incorporated into the discretization, to maintain the accuracy of the numerical scheme.
-In practice, an interface across which a discontinuity occurs is rarely aligned with a Cartesian grid.
-The CFM is based on the idea of introducing a \emph{correction function}, defined in a narrow band enclosing the interface --- which includes the grid nodes surrounding the interface.
-This correction function is used to provide a smooth extension, across the interface, of the solution on each side.
-As discussed in \citep{marques:11}, the CFM can be employed to solve the Poisson equation with an arbitrary immersed interface, across which the solution obeys appropriate jump conditions, in a regular Cartesian grid.
+The algorithm is based on the combination of the Correction Function Method (CFM)~\cite{marques:11} and boundary integral formulations of the Laplace equation~\cite{mikhlin:57, atkinson:97, mclean:00}.